 The National Fire Prevention Association created the NFPA 70E Standard for Electrical Safety in the Workplace to specifically address the use of flame-resistant clothing in industrial settings.
-This was first put into action in 2000, and it’s recognized by the Occupational Safety and Health Administration (OSHA) as a necessary safety precaution for industries that deal with repair, installation, and maintenance of electrical systems.
-Because of the enactment of this NFPA standard, there’s increased need for flame-resistant clothing even in industries that are not involved in the safety sector.
+This was first put into action in 2000, & it’s recognized by the Occupational Safety & Health Administration (OSHA) as a necessary safety precaution for industries that deal with repair, installation, & maintenance of electrical systems.
+Because of the enactment of this NFPA standard, there’s increased need for flame-resistant clothing even in industries that aren’t involved in the safety sector.

-Nearly all fabrics today have received some kind of fire-resistant treatment before ever reaching consumers.
-Some fabrics are certified for only a certain number of washes because the chemicals will dissipate over time.
-Flame-retardant or permanently flame-resistant fabrics have been woven with fibers that are non-combustible.
+A lot of fabrics today have received some kind of fire-resistant treatment before ever reaching consumers.
+Certain materials are certified for only a certain number of washes because the chemicals will dissipate over time.
+Fire-resistant or permanently flame-resistant fabrics have been woven with fibers that are non-combustible.
 Several types of materials are incorporated in the fire-resistant clothing of today.
-All those welding gloves and sleeves, fire-resistant jackets and overalls, and even flame-resistant boots have materials like these to keep you safe.
+All those welding gloves & sleeves, fire-resistant jackets & overalls, gaiters, & even flame-resistant boots have materials like these to keep you safe.